-- 45. The risk control and management policy should identify at least: - a) The different types of financial and non-financial risk the company is exposed to (including operational, technological, financial, legal, social, environmental, political and reputational) risks, with the inclusion under financial or economic risks of contingent liabilities and other off-balance-sheet risks. - b) The determination of the risk level the company sees as acceptable. - The measures in place to mitigate the impact of identified risk events should they occur.

-d) The internal control and reporting systems to be used to control and manage the above risks, including contingent liabilities and off-balance-sheet risks.
+- 45. The risks management and control policy should identify at least: - a) The different types of financial and non-financial risk the company is exposed to (including operational, technological, financial, legal, social, environmental, political and reputational) risks, with the inclusion under financial or economic risks of contingent liabilities and other off-balance-sheet risks. - b) The determination of the risk level the company sees as acceptable. - c) The measures in place to mitigate the impact of identified risk events should they occur. - d) The internal control and reporting systems to be used to control and manage the above risks, including contingent liabilities and off-balance-sheet risks.

-See headings E.
+See heading E.

-- 46. Companies should establish a risk control and management function in the charge of one of the company's internal department or units and under the direct supervision of the audit committee or some other dedicated board committee.
-This function should be expressly charged with the following responsibilities: - Ensure that risk control and management systems are functioning correctly and, specifically, that major risks the company is exposed to are correctly identified, managed and quantified. - b) Participate actively in the preparation of risk strategies and in key decisions about their management. - c) Ensure that risk control and management systems are mitigating risks effectively in the frame of the policy drawn up by the board of directors.
+- 46. The company should establish a risk control and management function in the charge of one of the company's internal department or units and under the direct supervision of the audit committee or some other dedicated board committee.
+This function should be expressly charged with the following responsibilities: - Ensure that risk control and management systems are functioning correctly and, specifically, that major risks the company is exposed to are correctly identified, managed and quantified. - Participate actively in the preparation of risk strategies and in key decisions about their management. - c) Ensure that risk control and management systems are mitigating risks effectively in the frame of the policy drawn up by the board of directors.

-47. Appointees to the nomination and remuneration committee - or of the nomination committee and remuneration committee, if separately constituted - should have the right balance of knowledge, skills and experience for the functions they are called on to discharge.
+47. Members of the appointment and remunerations committee -or of the appointments committee and remunerations committee, if separately constituted- should have the right balance of knowledge, skills and experience for the functions they are called upon to discharge.
 The majority of their members should be independent directors.

-48. Large cap companies should operate separately constituted appointment and remuneration committees.
+48. Large cap companies should operate separately constituted appointments committee and remunerations committee.